SefionITServices/clearPanel/docs/CONNECTIVITY.md

 cloudflared tunnel --url http://localhost:3334
 ```

-You’ll get a https://…trycloudflare.com URL you can share immediately.
+Youâ€™ll get a https://â€¦trycloudflare.com URL you can share immediately.
 When you stop the process, the URL goes away.

 ### B2) Persistent Tunnel (recommended)